Mass spectra in ${\cal N}=1$ SQCD with additional colorless fields. Strong coupling regimes. II: Conclusions

 For these reasons, the mass spectra, in given theory and in a given vacuum, are parametrically different in different regions of $N_F$, as well as at $\mph\lessgtr\mo$.
 Besides, they are parametrically different in numerous different vacua.
-All these mass spectra were calculated and described in detail for both direct and dual theories in \cite{ch5,ch6,ch7} and in this paper for the whole region $N_F>N_c+1$.
+All these mass spectra were calculated and described in detail for both direct and dual theories in \cite{ch5,ch6,ch7} and in this paper for the whole region $N_F>N_c$.

 In each given vacuum, comparison of mass spectra of direct theories and their Seiberg's dual ones showed that they are {\it parametrically different}.
-In connection with this we note that, as it is seen from \cite{ch3} for the ordinary ${\cal N}=1$ SQCD and in \cite{ch5,ch6,ch7} for SQCD-like theories with additional $N_F^2$ colorless scalar multiplets $\Phi^j_i$, all results obtained within the assumed dynamical scenario from \cite{ch3} look self-consistent.
-Moreover, it is worth to recall that this dynamical scenario satisfies all those tests which were used as checks of the Seiberg hypothesis about the equivalence of the direct and dual theories.
+In connection with this we note that, as it is seen from \cite{ch3} for the ordinary ${\cal N}=1$ SQCD and from \cite{ch5,ch6,ch7} for SQCD-like theories with additional $N_F^2$ colorless scalar multiplets $\Phi^j_i$, all results obtained within the used dynamical scenario from \cite{ch3} look self-consistent.
+In other words, no internal inconsistencies were encountered in all cases considered.
+Moreover, it is worth to remind that this dynamical scenario satisfies all those tests which were used as checks of the Seiberg hypothesis about the equivalence of the direct and dual theories.
 These parametrical differences of mass spectra of direct and dual theories show, in particular, that all these tests, although necessary, may well be insufficient.\\

 {\bf IV)} In section 8 of \cite{ch6} were traced also close relations of these ${\cal N}=1$ SQCD-like theories with the ${\cal N}=2$ SQCD.
 Namely, with corresponding matching of parameters, all gluino and quark condensates in each vacuum, as well as multiplicities of various vacua, in these ${\cal N}=1$ SQCD-like theories with $N_F^2$ additional colorless scalars $\Phi^j_i$ with $\mph\gg\la$ are the same as in the broken ${\cal N}=2$ SQCD with the mass parameter $\mu_{\rm x}$ of adjoint colored scalars.
 Besides, the equality of mass spectra in br2 and S-vacua of softly broken ${\cal N}=2$ SQCD with $m\ll\mu_{\rm x}\ll\Lambda_2$ and in corresponding (with especially chosen parameters) Seiberg's dual variant of the ${\cal N}=1$ SQCD-like theory with $N_F^2$ additional colorless scalars $\Phi^j_i$ was shown.
 Also was emphasized that, in spite of the equality of these two mass spectra, these direct and Seiberg's dual theories have different t' Hooft triangles and so are not equivalent, in contrast with the claim in \cite{SY1} about their equivalence.